 - Get your own domain name right from the start, (.com or .net), pay for a host service (I use Bluehost), and get yourself set up on WordPress.
 I didn’t do any of this until I had been blogging for 2 1/2 years (mid-2009), so if I had known at the beginning that all of this would grow and evolve like it has, I would have gone ahead and at least gotten a domain name and set up from the start on WordPress.
 Getting a domain name is less than $10 and paying monthly for a hosting service is not that much either, around $100 or less per year.
 Not bad at all.
 So, many want to know WHY you should move from the free Blogger service?
 Well, for me it was a matter of having complete control over my own blog.
 I did not like the idea that Blogger really owned all my content.

-If you do decide to sign up with a hosting service, I have been very happy with Bluehost and I signed up as an affiliate, so if anyone signs up with them using my link, I get a small commission:
+If you do decide to sign up with a hosting service, I have been very happy with Bluehost and I signed up as an affiliate, so if anyone signs up with them using my link, I get a small commission.
+NOTE: I have since moved from Bluehost to RFE (button link in my sidebar) and I moved because of more traffic.
+Bluehost is great for smaller to medium blogs.

 - If anything happened to their site and servers,then all of us on Blogger were affected.
 And those glitches did happen pretty often back then and probably still do.
 There were problems with loading pics at times, problems with leaving comments and loading posts.
 Blogger could even take down a blog at their own discretion at any time and I sure didn’t like that at all.
 So, after experiencing a few things like that those first 2 years, I began to make plans to move and finally get off Blogger and get my own domain name.
 That was definitely the smartest thing I did in 2009.
 It was scary, but the best thing I did.
 I hired a blog designer who could move me over and got all of that completed.
 At the time, I am not sure that everyone had it figured out how to not lose subscribers and I had to start over with my RSS subscribers at that time, but it quickly caught back up to where I was and surpassed my original number in a few months.
 I think now that many blog designers have figured out how to not lose anything on a move from Blogger to WordPress, so if you are contemplating doing this, I would say GO FOR IT!
 You won’t regret having complete control over your blog and WordPress is a wonderful blog platform.
 Make sure you choose someone who is very savvy on moving to WordPress.
 I still have no idea how all of that works, but I do love working with WordPress.
 Here are the advantages I see, that aren’t necessarily just WordPress, but things that I have learned: